Pat-Laub/approxbayescomp/docs/index.md

 ## Package Description

+_Approximate Bayesian Computation (ABC)_ is a statistical method to fit a Bayesian model to data when the likelihood function is hard to compute.
-This package implements an efficient _Approximate Bayesian Computation (ABC)_ algorithm &mdash; the _sequential Monte Carlo (SMC)_ algorithm.
-It was designed to fit insurance loss distributions, though it can handle any general statistical problem.
+This package implements an efficient form of ABC &mdash; the _sequential Monte Carlo (SMC)_ algorithm.
+While it can handle any general statistical problem, we built in some models so that fitting insurance loss distributions is particularly easy.

 ## Installation